 The task of risk management is to identify, assess, measure, mitigate and supervise risks caused by business operations that influence the implementation of the Group's strategy.
-Risk management aims to mitigate the likelihood of unforeseeable risks being realised, their influence on and the threat they present to the business operations of the Taaleri Group, as well as to support the achievement of the objectives set in the strategy by supervising that the principles set by the Taaleri Plc Board of Directors are complied with in the company's operations.
-The risks of the Taaleri Group are divided in five main categories: strategic and business operations risk, credit risk, liquidity risk, market risk and operative risk (including compliance risk).
-The prin-ciples of Taaleri's risk and capital adequacy management are described in note 39 to the financial statements of 2015 (available in Finnish).
+Risk management aims to mitigate the likelihood of unforeseeable risks being realised, their influence on and the threat they present to the business operations of the Taaleri Group, as well as to support the achievement of the objectives set in the strategy by ensuring that the principles set by the Taaleri Plc Board of Directors are complied with in the company's operations.
+Taaleri Group's risks are divided into five main categories: strategic and business operations risk, credit risk, liquidity risk, market risk and operative risk (including compliance risk).
+The principles of Taaleri's risk and capital adequacy management are described in note 39 to the financial statements.

-31 December 2015
+31 Dec 2015

 Shareholders' equity of the Taaleri Group